polywrap/documentation/src/docs/quick-start/test-wasm-wrappers/infra-pipeline.md

 A remote infrastructure module is a package hosted at a package registry.
 The package must contain a docker-compose file.
-The path to the docker-compose file must be declared in the Infra manifest if the file is not located in the package root.
+The path to the docker-compose file must be declared in the Infra Manifest if the file is not located in the package root.

 Remote packages can be shared.
 Users can add remote packages to their manifest to replicate the infrastructure modules defined by other users or projects.